doc-detective/doc-detective.github.io/docs/get-started/intro.md

 When Doc Detective runs tests, it can take screenshots and make recordings.
 You can include this media in the documentation to complement written processes, aiding the readers who prefer visual media while making sure your videos and images are up-to-date.

-## What can't Doc Detective do?
+## Current Limitations

-It’s important to know your limits, and Doc Detective’s too.
+Doc Detective has it's own set of limitations.

 ### Write your documentation